Telefonica/Docker-WPM-Environment/README.md

 5. Two docker containers should be created, **dbwpm** (mysql) and **wpm** (WordPress)

-6. Open your current browser and open follwing URL:
+6. Open at your current browser the follwing URL and follow the steps to install WordPress normally:
 ```
-localhost:8000 and install WordPress
+localhost:8000
 ```

 7. Run the following command to install WPM in mysql container:
 ```